DavidHe1127/Mr.He_HandBook/DevOps/AWS/Lambda-APIG/README.md

 )
 ```

+#### Use AppConfig

+Using AppConfig with lambda extension allows you to change env vars values on the fly without touching your lambda.
+Read more at  [AWS AppConfig with lambda extension](https://www.linkedin.com/pulse/aws-appconfig-lambda-roshan-shetty/?trk=read_related_article-card_title)

 ### Share modules/libs

 - Put common modules/libs in a `lib` folder sitting at the same level as `functions` directory.